-From August 3 to 13, 2015, 48 North Solutions, Inc., (48 NORTH) completed this comprehensive baseline stream habitat assessment to better understand the relationship between stormwater, hydrology, and natural conditions in Ebright Creek as a means to evaluate whether the stream habitat of Ebright Creek is being degraded by any increased erosion and sedimentation resulting from the construction of these developments.
-This habitat monitoring is a long-term effort, with the next data collection scheduled to occur in August, 2017.
+From August 3 to 13, 2015, 48 North Solutions, Inc., (48 NORTH) completed a comprehensive baseline stream habitat assessment to better understand the relationship between stormwater, hydrology, and natural conditions in Ebright Creek as a means to evaluate whether the stream habitat of Ebright Creek is being degraded by any increased erosion and sedimentation resulting from the construction of these developments.
+This habitat monitoring is a long-term effort.
+The second stream habitat data collection occurred from September 7 to 22, 2017.
 In addition to mapping the stream habitat, 48 NORTH also collected macroinvertebrate samples at four established locations along Ebright Creek.
-This macroinvertebrate sampling is conducted annually, with sampling occurring in August 2015 and September 2016.
+This macroinvertebrate sampling is conducted annually, with previous sampling having occurred in August 2015 and September 2016.

-Geosyntec Consultants (Geosyntec) teamed with 48 NORTH to monitor the stream's water temperature, flow, and turbidity values, and to document if water level fluctuations in the surrounding wetland features exceed predetermined minimum or maximum limits.
+Geosyntec Consultants (Geosyntec) teamed with 48 NORTH to monitor the stream's water temperature, flow, turbidity values, and to document if water level fluctuations in the surrounding wetland features exceed predetermined minimum or maximum limits.
 In November 2014, Geosyntec provided the City recommendations for instrumentation at each monitoring site and provided the basis for the equipment that was installed.
 Following these recommendations, in February 2015, Geosyntec installed monitoring equipment, development of rating curves, and initiation of continuous monitoring.
-In 2016, flow (via water level), water level, and temperature were monitored by instrumentation installed by Geosyntec as part of the long term monitoring project.
+In 2016 and 2017, water flow (via water level), water level, and temperature were monitored by instrumentation installed by Geosyntec as part of the long term monitoring project.